How to Patent Artwork: Everything You Need to Know

 The cost of revising applications, defending patents, challenging lawsuits and maintaining the integrity of the patent all require the assistance of professionals, including USPTO-registered patent attorneys.

-A patent lawyer, although can charge between $200 and $400 an hour, can actually save a patent applicant a great deal of money.
-Namely, they can analyze a prospective patent application right from the beginning to determine if it is worth, at least, between the $5,000 and $10,000 it will cost for an independent inventor to bring his product from bench to brand.
+Although patent lawyers often charge between $200 and $400 an hour, they can actually save a patent applicant a great deal of money.
+Namely, they can analyze a prospective patent application right from the beginning to determine if it is worth the $5,000 to $10,000 (or more) that it will cost for an independent inventor to bring his product from bench to brand.

-Except in rare cases, all these resources are necessary to be successful in the contemporary patenting environment.
-Decades of U.S. Supreme Court, U.S. Appeals Court and U.S. District Court rulings have created landmines of legal entanglements that an unwitting inventor can inadvertently stumble into and risk not only the potential patent, but end up being sued for even applying for one.
+Except in rare cases, all of these resources are necessary to be successful in the contemporary patenting environment.
+Decades of U.S. Supreme Court, U.S. Appeals Court, and U.S. District Court rulings have created landmines of legal entanglements that an unwitting inventor can inadvertently stumble into, risking not only the potential patent but also a potential lawsuit for even applying.
 A complex matrix of regulations imposed by Congress, as well as administrative rules orchestrated by the USPTO, has made applying for patents in most cases to be a highly specialized and complicated procedure.

-In many ways, the system is rigged against the individual, independent inventor who can follow all the rules and scrupulously adhere to the procedural requirements of the application process, even overcome technical nitpicking and bureaucratic setbacks, only to be challenged in court by a corporate entity with the unlimited resources to suppress a new product from ever getting to the market, essentially bankrupting an individual who had the temerity to have a good idea.
+In many ways, the system is rigged against the individual, independent inventor.
+Even if you manage to follow all the rules and scrupulously adhere to the procedural requirements of the application process — and even overcome technical nitpicking and bureaucratic setbacks — you can be challenged in court by a corporate entity with the unlimited resources to suppress a new product from ever getting to the market.
+Situations like this can essentially bankrupt an individual who just had the temerity to have a good idea.

-Therefore, not only can a USPTO-registered attorney truly analyze the commercial viability of a product, but be an advocate in defending the integrity of a patent.
-Unfortunately, court challenges have become almost a standard component of the patent process, especially of a product is, indeed, truly innovative.
+Therefore, not only can a USPTO-registered attorney truly analyze the commercial viability of a product, but they can also be an advocate in defending the integrity of a patent.
+Unfortunately, court challenges have become almost a standard component of the patent process, especially if a product is truly innovative.